1cecream03/Watchtower/README.md

 https://f9426dd6-9ad0-43fd-b20a-9ca0f430c2de.e1-us-east-azure.choreoapps.dev

 Note: The database needs to be switched on every hour.
-Please refer to the README document for full details on features that require database access.
+Please refer to the README document for full details on features that require database access assuming its switched off.